-1. Open Court Variance - A variance from the requirement of Section 142-699(c) of the Code to provide zero feet of open court area where three (3) square feet for every linear foot of lot frontage are required ("Open Court Variance").
+Open Court Variance - A variance from the requirement of Section 142-699(c) of the Code to provide zero feet of open court area where three (3) square feet for every linear foot of lot frontage are required ("Open Court Variance").

 The Applicant requests the Open Court Variance for the following reasons.
 First, the simple yet elegant design of the office building would be negatively impacted by an open court.
-Despite this, the design captures the intent of the Code by providing a deep plaza/breezeway of 2,200 square feet at ground level, with a clear opening of 22'-6" high and almost 36 feet deep, and approximately 9 feet deep balconies offset more than 1'-6" from the property line, above, also with high ceiling heights and highly transparent office areas for light and air to permeate the frontage.
-Further, 566 square feet of open space, not including the open stairs, is located in front of the relocated historic building.
-Additionally, both buildings are resilient with the finished floor at 9 feet NGVD to address sea level rise.
-Placing portions of the building and the abutting areas below design elevation risks flooding to the Property and the surrounding right of way.
-Collectively, the openness in front of both buildings and the interior drive-aisle in between effectively break-up the massing along the front and allow compatibility with the historic development pattern in the area, thus meeting the intent and purpose of the Code.
+Despite this, the design captures the intent of the Code by providing a deep plaza/breezeway of 2,330 square feet at ground level, with a clear opening of 22'-6" high and almost 36 feet deep, and approximately 10 feet deep balconies offset more by 9" from the property line, above, also with high ceiling heights and highly transparent office areas for light and air to permeate the frontage.

+Further, 482 square feet of open space, not including the open stairs, is located in front of the relocated Historic Building.
+Moreover, the balconies on the south side of the office building, especially the one at the second-floor level, have been reduced to provide adequate spacing from the contributing structures.
+Additionally, the office and contributing buildings are resilient with the finished floors at 9 feet NGVD to address sea level rise.
+Placing portions of the buildings and the abutting areas below design elevation risks flooding to the Property and the surrounding right of way.
+Collectively, the openness in front of the buildings, and the 13'-10" wide interior driveway in between effectively break-up the massing along the front and allow compatibility with the historic development pattern in the area, thus meeting the intent and purpose of the Code.